chrisr3d/potiron-vagrant/README.rst

 Installation of potiron
 -----------------------

-potiron will be automatically deployed in an Ubuntu Zesty Server.
+potiron will be automatically installed in an Ubuntu Zesty Server.

 .. code-block:: bash